- Writers’ Guidelines

 - Hunting/Fishing Writers’ Guidelines

 - Photography/Artwork Guidelines

 - Submitting Queries and Assigned Articles

-Texas Parks & Wildlife, the Outdoor Magazine of Texas, is a monthly magazine published by Texas Parks and Wildlife.
+Texas Parks & Wildlife, the Outdoor Magazine of Texas, is a monthly magazine published by the Texas Parks and Wildlife Department.
 We are looking for strong, well-researched and eloquently written stories on all aspects of the Texas outdoors.
 Texas Parks & Wildlife covers state park destinations, conservation issues, trends, and such outdoor activities as fishing, hunting, camping, bicycling, canoeing and hiking.
 Keep in mind that we publish many features that don't necessarily fit into the categories listed below.

 - Skill Builder